AMPOW - SPEED AWARENESS CAMPAIGN

 Against the Misuse of Police Waivers

 If the offer of speed awareness courses actually improved road safety then it might be justifiable subsequent to legislation being passed to authorise these exceptional practices.
 But in reality there is no evidence that they have any benefit.
 Indeed the evidence is directly to the contrary.
 The Government (DfT) commissioned a study into the effectiveness of speed awareness courses which finally reported in May 2018.
 This is the key statement in the Executive Summary: "this study did not find that participation in NSAC [National Speed Awareness Courses] had a statistically significant effect on the number or severity of injury collisions".
-In other words, as the Alliance of British Drivers has repeatedly said, this unethical and legally dubious diversion of drivers to speed awareness courses is primarily about generating money, not about road safety because there is no evidence of any real benefit.
+In other words, as the we have repeatedly said, this unethical and legally dubious diversion of drivers to speed awareness courses is primarily about generating money, not about road safety because there is no evidence of any real benefit.
 You can read more about the IPSOS-MORI report on this blog post: Blog-Report .

 Many people argue that the statistics that claim to provide evidence that speed cameras are an effective road safety tool are defective and it is also clear that simple speed display devices are a much more cost effective device to reduce traffic speeds and accidents.